Sianne Ngai: Our Aesthetic Categories (2012)

 Ngai considers how those feelings help us form judgments about the aesthetic world: How do we know to describe something as “interesting” or “zany”, and most importantly, what does our critical vocabulary say about our present time?

 "Cute" is a much more ambivalent description than social niceties will allow us to admit.
 When we snatch up something cute in an embrace, we pantomime the act of defending a defenseless little pal from an imaginary threat, but the rigid urgency of our embrace, and the concomitant 'devouring-in-kisses' suggests that what we're protecting the cute thing from is ourselves.

 Using the example of a frog-shaped baby's bath toy, Ngai illustrates that cuteness is an aestheticization of powerlessness, as the purpose of the cute bath toy is for it to be pressed against a baby's body, and squished in a way guaranteed to repeatedly crush and deform its formless face.
 The nonaesthetic properties associated with cuteness - smallness, compactness, formal simplicity, softness or pliancy thus also index minor negative affects such as helplessness, pitifulness and even despondency.
 Ngai also argues that the term cuteness is a way of sexualizing beings while simultaneously rendering them unthreatening.
 She illustrates this by providing several examples of poems that deploy ‘cuteness’ as a means of rendering the overtly aggressive and sexual dimension of the theme unthreatening.

-If "cuteness" is symptomatic of the aesthetics of contemporary consumption, zaniness is about production.
-Perhaps the classic cinematic example would be Charlie Chaplin's character in Modern Times, who struggles energetically to submit to the inhuman demands of the factory in which he works.
-Unable to keep up with the staccato demands of the production line, Chaplin is dragged by the conveyor belt into the heart of the machine itself.
-Chaplin becomes the archetypal modern zany; a jittery bundle of crankshaft limbs, whose stiff gestures make every vibration of the projector visible upon the screen.

-Unlike the blobby cute or the hyperactive zany, the aesthetic form of interesting has no external characteristics, it is a space of judgment.
-We recognize it through context, that is, through novelty, through the emergence of an unexpected element within a predictable sequence.

-Our Aesthetic Categories was listed in The Chronicle of Higher Education as one of the 11 best scholarly books of the 2010s, chosen by Merve Emre.